Hacksore/bluelinky/README.md

 ## Warnings
 Using Bluelinky may result in draining your 12V battery when refreshing from the car too often.
-Make sure you have read and understand the terms of use of your Kia of Hyundai account before using Bluelinky.
+Make sure you have read and understood the terms of use of your Kia or Hyundai account before using Bluelinky.